werf/website/pages_en/index.md

                 </h1>
                 <div class="landing__text">
                     <p>Mastering the skills using a self-study guide is a difficult challenge.
 You have to find the time, work hard, and focus on the process.</p>
-                    <p>Those who have the strength to go all the way to the end will be able to:</p>
+                    <p>If you go all the way to the end you will be able to:</p>
                 </div>
                 <ul class="landing__list">
                     <li>
-                        Gain expertise and better market their skills to employers
+                        Gain expertise and better market your skills to employers
                         <span>(in the area that combines the development and operation and commonly referred to as DevOps)</span>
                     </li>
                     <li>
-                        Introduce Kubernetes to their company
+                        Introduce Kubernetes to your company
-                        <span>(and get a discount on the Kubernetes cluster from Flant)</span>
                     </li>
                     <li>
-                        Learn how to solve problems in their company more efficiently
+                        Learn how to solve problems in your company more efficiently
                     </li>
                 </ul>
                 <div class="landing__text">
-                    <p>This tutorial will help you focus on your needs, and the <a href="https://t.me/werf_io">werf user community</a> will make it easier to overcome any obstacles along the way.</p>
+                    <p>This tutorial will help you focus on your needs, and the growing <a href="https://t.me/werf_io">werf user community</a> will make it easier to overcome any obstacles along the way.</p>
                 </div>
             </div>
             <div class="landing__section" data-sm-trigger="select">